-Location: At the end of Hollywood Boulevard to the right of Mickey’s Sorcerer’s Hat.
+Location: At the end of Hollywood Boulevard on the right near Starring Rolls.

 Discounts: 20% Tables in Wonderland.